Victor & Cripple Creek

 The tell-tell mounds of mine tailings can be seen everywhere.

-Old gold mine in Victor
+Old gold mine in Victor, Colorado

 Some of these old gold mines may still be in operation.